What I Can Do for You

 I’m passionate about telling stories that are often ignored, as too many columnists fixate on polls and gaffes.
 Let me work with you to help make opinion writing great again.

-As a reporter for fifteen years, I’ve covered my fair share of hot-button stories: the Flint water crisis, Iraq war, Detroit bankruptcy, 2008 economic meltdown, Obamacare, marriage equality, six national elections and more.
+As a journalist for seventeen years, I’ve covered my fair share of hot-button stories: the Flint water crisis, Iraq war, Detroit bankruptcy, 2008 economic meltdown, Obamacare, marriage equality, six national elections and more.

 I truly believe that everybody has a story in them to tell.
 But a lot of people find the idea of writing an article, op-ed or book to be overwhelming.